Our round-up of the best gay friendly countries in Asia based on LGBTQ rights, gay events, and exciting travel highlights.

 Finally, just like the Philippines, the Indian queer community takes the Mr Gay World pageant very seriously.
 Every January, they elect Mr Gay World India in a big gay festival which usually coincides with the Queer Azaadi Mumbai Pride.

+Did you know?
+India has an openly gay prince.
 Prince Manvendra Singh Gohil of the Rajpipla throne in Gujarat came out in 2005.
 His mother took it so badly that she reacted by placing a newspaper advertisement publicly disowning him!

-Gay Nepal in a nutshell:
+Gay Nepal in a nutshell

 - Homosexuality legalised: 2007